JasperHG90/chitchat-docker/README.md

 docker-compose down
 ```

-At the very least, you should then rebuild the `chitchat_build` image by executing
+At the very least, you should rebuild the `chitchat_build` image by executing

 ```
 docker build build/. -t chitchat/chitchat_build
 ```

-Then, build a new `jar` file by executing
+Build a new `jar` file by executing

 ```
 docker run --rm --mount source=chitchat,target=/var/chitchat chitchat/chitchat_build